codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.0.0-for-kubernetes.md

 This version of Codacy Self-hosted introduces the following breaking changes:

 -   You must manually delete the existing RabbitMQ PVCs before upgrading Codacy.

+    To do this, start by scaling the statefulset of RabbitMQ to zero replicas:

+    ```bash
+    kubectl scale --replicas=0 sts/codacy-rabbitmq-ha -n codacy
+    ```

+    Confirm the name of the PVCs that were created by RabbitMQ:

+    ```bash
+    kubectl get pvc -n codacy
+    ```

+    Finally, delete all the PVCs related to RabbitMQ.
+You should have three replicas which was the default for versions older than 2.0.0:

+    ```bash
+    kubectl delete pvc data-codacy-rabbitmq-ha-0 -n codacy
+    kubectl delete pvc data-codacy-rabbitmq-ha-1 -n codacy
+    kubectl delete pvc data-codacy-rabbitmq-ha-2 -n codacy
+    ```

+    !!! important
+        After you upgrade Codacy, our chart will install a new version of RabbitMQ with the **new default of one replica**.

 -   The structure of the file [`values-production.yaml`](/chart/values-files/values-production.yaml){: target="_blank"} changed.
 You must update your version of the file to match the structure of the new file:

     -   The following analysis workers configuration values moved from: